Nebukam/PCGExtendedToolkit/_sources/doc-clusters/clusters-prune-by-length.md

 #grand_parent: All Nodes
 parent: Clusters
 title: Prune edges by Length
+name_in_editor: "Cluster : Prune edges by Length"
 subtitle: Remove edges from a cluster using length data.
-summary: The **Prune by Length** node offers a very circumvoluted approach to removing edges using length-based statistics.
+summary: The **Prune edges by Length** node removes edges from clusters based on length-related statistics, offering methods to define mean values and thresholds for pruning.
-color: blue
+color: red
 splash: icons/icon_edges-prune-by-length.svg
 tagged:
     - node
     - edges
 see_also:
     - Working with Clusters
-nav_order: 5
+nav_order: 11
 inputs:
     -   name : Vtx
         desc : Endpoints of the input Edges